ratify-project/ratify/docs/oras-auth-provider.md

 ## Supported Providers

 ### 1. Docker Config
 This is the default authentication provider.
-Ratify attempts to look for credentials at the default docker configuration path ($HOME/.docker/config.json) if the `auth-provider` section is not specified.
+Ratify attempts to look for credentials at the default docker configuration path ($HOME/.docker/config.json) if the `authProvider` section is not specified.

-Specify the `configPath` field for the `docker-config` authentication provider to use a different docker config file path.
+Specify the `configPath` field for the `dockerConfig` authentication provider to use a different docker config file path.

 ```
 "stores": {